jpmoura/telegram-nfl-fantasy-bot/README.md

 ## TODO

-* Persist the chat ids.
+* Persist the chat ids;
+* Aggregate tweets from [@NFLResearch](https://twitter.com/NFLResearch) for real time statistics about the games
 * ~~Build a more elegant message, possibly using MarkDown instead using images with caption.~~